uttamchirukuri/serdes/docs/info.md

 * Serial input (ui_in[0]) is deserialized into 8-bit words (LSB-first).

-* Each received byte is passed through a 4-tap FIR filter (y = (1·x0 + 2·x1 + 2·x2 + 1·x3) >> 2).
+* Each received byte is passed through a 4-tap FIR filter.

-* The filtered output is XOR-encrypted with a fixed 8-bit key (0xA5 by default).
+* The filtered output is XOR-encrypted with a fixed 8-bit key.

 * The encrypted byte is then shifted out serially (MSB-first) on uo_out[0].

 * A one-cycle done pulse appears on uo_out[1] after each full byte is transmitted.

-This pipeline highlights both signal processing (FIR) and secure data formatting (SERDES + XOR encryption) within TinyTapeout’s tight resource budget.
+This pipeline highlights both signal processing (FIR) and secure data formatting (SERDES + XOR encryption).

 ## Functional Description
 ### Input and Output Ports